actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 For the S3 account-level Block Public Access remediation, I used an SSM Automation document (AWSConfigRemediation-ConfigureS3PublicAccessBlock) rather than a Lambda function.
 The removes the maintenance burden because AWS owns and maintains that SSM document.

 The CloudTrail Config rule evaluates and fires when any trail is NON COMPLIANT but I configured the remediation handler to only auto-remediate the main trail.
 This is because there are justifications why a trail may need to be discontinued and enforcing autoremediation on all trails is not the right call.
 I enforced it on the main trail because it captures core security information and should never be disabled.
+The config evaluates on all trails for visibility but only triggers autoremediation on the main trail.

 I configured the instance credential exfiltration remediation to send sns alert instead of revoking the node role.
 This is because this is a dev environment and there’s no high availability.
 Revoking the node role will cause every pod on that node to loose access to AWS causing denial of service.
 In a production environment with multi availability, I should configure it to revoke the node role.